 - Accounts receivable.
 This should include document schedules of receivable accounts based on their categories for the relevant period.
 Other documents include credit policy, credit collection procedures, past write-offs, analysis, and trend of period aging for interim and annual periods.

 - Intellectual property documents.
 You need to include all intellectual property (IP) document in your due diligence data room, its important to carefully itemize all IPs without missing any detail, as they are critical to the judgment of the due diligence analyst team.
 Some of the documents include trademarks, brand names, and logos, patents, valuation statements, proprietary technology owned, innovations and designs, domain names, technical data rights, copies of development projects, list of third-party software, details, and address of personnel responsible for managing trademark rights, product manuals, and documentation, etc.

 - Legal documents.
 Here, all important legal documentation concerning the company is filed such as loan agreements, lease agreements, legal cases, vendor agreements, power of attorney, warranties and guarantees, government litigation proceedings, etc.

 Why do businesses use VDR for due diligence?

+Using a virtual data room for due diligence greatly improves the mergers and acquisitions process.
 Well, you probably might have wondered why using VDR for conducting due diligence is so pivotal?
 Here are some of the reasons: